 4. Comment on their posts

-It doesn't even have to be anything long-winded, just an emoji will do sometimes!
-When you comment, it allows the algorithm to help show the post in other people's newsfeeds, which means that small business then has a chance to showcase its product or service to many more people.
+It doesn't even have to be anything long-winded; just an emoji will sometimes do!
+When you comment, it allows the algorithm to help show the post in other people's newsfeeds, which means a small business then has a chance to showcase its product or service to many more people.
 It helps grow their network and get the word out about who they are and what they do, all because you commented.
 Feels good, doesn't it?

 5. Tag friends who would like them

 By tagging friends in content created by a small business, you're essentially creating a digital form of word of mouth, which is worth its weight in gold to a small business.
-By letting your friends know this business exists, it not only helps your friends out who may be interested in whatever products or services they're offering, but it helps the small business get the message out to more people.
+Letting your friends know this business exists not only helps your friends out who may be interested in whatever products or services they're offering, but it helps the small business get the message out to more people.
 And all for free!

 6. Post photos of their products